takizuka/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-card.md

 - Group related information
 - Display information in a way that prioritizes what the merchant needs to know most first

+## Related components

+- For more general use cases, [use the Box component](https://polaris.shopify.com/components/layout-and-structure/box)